-No-one is allowed to disturb the scene of a serious incident, illness or injury described above, unless:
+No-one can disturb the scene of a serious incident, illness or injury described above, unless:

-- An OHS officer or police officer gives you permission to do so. - You need to attend to a person who is ill, injured or killed. - You need to prevent further injuries, illnesses or incidents. - You need to protect property endangered by the incident.
+- An OHS officer or police officer gives you permission to do so. - They need to attend to a person who is ill, injured or killed. - They need to prevent further injuries, illnesses or incidents. - They need to protect property endangered by the incident.

 The scene is the immediate area where the injury, illness or incident occurred.
 You also cannot alter, move or remove equipment, documentation or other information related to the injury, illness or incident.